 Yeah, we weren’t expecting much from FLY’N. It’s by French entertainment studio Ankama, which is based in Roubaix (right on the border of Belgium).

-Released in 2012, it’s one of those indie games that just gets buried under a big pile of other indie games, but this is obscure gem is really something to be proud of.
+Released in 2012, it’s one of those indie games that got buried under a big pile of other indie games and now seems lost to time.
+But this is obscure gem is something to be proud of and we recommend it to any puzzle platforming fans.

 FLY’N: Psychedelic Platforming Excellence

 What is FLY’N?
-It’s a mishmash of platforming, puzzle solving, and just flat out psychedelic lunacy.
+Well, it’s a mishmash of platforming, puzzle solving, and just flat out psychedelic lunacy.
+All with a collectathon sensibility.
+It reminds us a bit of Ubisoft’s brilliant Rayman Origins (2011), but with more puzzles.

 The bright, borderline neon lights and synth soundtrack meld together to create the joyous, and addictive, experience.